bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-8. As a User, I can Easily View My Booked Reservations
+8. As a User, I can view past and current reservations

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |